Gi11i4m/advent-of-code/README.md

 http://adventofcode.com/2016/

 ## Execution
-To set up the environment
+Set up the environment
 > npm install

-To set the day to execute
+Set the day to execute
 > npm config set advent-of-code:day ${day}

-To execute the script for the configured day
+Execute the script for the configured day
 > npm start

+Watch code for the configured day for changes and show compiler output in the console
+> npm run watch

 ## To do
 * Re-write day1 in TypeScript
-* Make day1 & day5 compatible with the npm start script
+* Make day1 and day5 compatible with the npm start script
 * Refactor day1 - day5